 To model effective collaboration with real-world partners, and to showcase original ideas, TGI has an exciting partnership with VERE360 to create immersive educational content for our students.
 VERE360 was our perfect partner of choice as the company was founded by two amazing young entrepreneurs, who were the kind of persons we hope our TGI students would aspire to become in the future.

 VERE360 complements the school’s current ways of teaching with virtual reality experiences, so that our students can see what they learn come to life immediately!
 From our experience, virtual reality can empower teachers to conduct highly engaging lessons that leads to possibly greater retention of knowledge.
-In this article, we share a few humble examples as part of our beginning efforts.
+In this article, we share a few humble examples as part of our beginning efforts with the IPC and VR.

 Example 1: “What’s in your head?”